 The real test of a partnership is if it still makes sense a year later?
 With OUAI, the answer is yes because the relationship is layered.
 We’ve created moments that mattered for them, shared receipts that proved impact, and built trust at the human level.
 That’s the kind of foundation that can grow in year two, year three, and beyond.

-Other nonprofits will tell you to chase brands.
+Other people will tell you to chase brands.
 I’m telling you to chase people.
 A brand won’t spending time wondering how to make this work.
 Brands don’t email you back.
 People do.
 And people are the ones who carry you into the next company, the next boardroom, and the next opportunity.

 That’s how you build partnerships that last.